tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ![](img/FiniteStateMachinePlan.png)

-This makes our **enemy AI** very readable and easy to understand.
+This setup makes our **enemy AI** very readable and easy to understand.
 We will now recreate this structure in our project.

 ### Definitions
 Let's first outline a few definitions that will hold for our implementation (and most implementations of FSMs):